Movie theater: Early dedicated movie theatres

-During the first decade of motion pictures, the demand for movies, the amount of new productions, and the average runtime of movies, all kept increasing, and at some stage it was viable to have theatres that would no longer program live acts, but only movies.
+During the first decade of motion pictures, the demand for movies, the amount of new productions, and the average runtime of movies, kept increasing, and at some stage it was viable to have theaters that would no longer program live acts, but only movies.

+The first building built for the dedicated purpose of showing motion pictures was built to demonstrate the Phantoscope, a device created by Jenkins & Armat, as part of The Cotton State Exposition on September 25, 1895 in Atlanta, Georgia.
+This is arguably the first cinema in the world.

+Ptuj City Cinema (in the oldest town of Slovenia), had first commercial public screening on 3 March 1897 and still operates which makes is the oldest still active commercial movie theater in the world.

-Claimants for the title of the earliest movie theatre include the Eden Theatre in La Ciotat, where L'Arrivée d'un train en gare de La Ciotat was screened on 21 March 1899.
+Claimants for the title of the earliest movie theatre include the Eden Theater in La Ciotat, where L'Arrivée d'un train en gare de La Ciotat was screened on 21 March 1899.
 The theatre closed in 1995 but re-opened in 2013.